RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 #### Translation

 ‘But!
-I do not wish to state any contradiction in that upādhi(?) after taking an ill-intentioned contentious partner.
+I do not wish to state any contradiction in that situation where I took an ill-intentioned contentious person as an opponent.
-But students and others are informed that he is unfit for debate.
+Rather, I inform students and others that he is unfit for debate.
 For this very reason, the Commentator (on the Nyāyasūtras) says ‘If he is asked his purpose, he agrees (to debate),’ and not ‘you agree.’’

 Don't go that way.
 You should still tell even your students or others ‘This is the fault of a Cārvāka or the like.’
 And how is that possible?
-Because that refutation would not be possible when he has entered a debate and when he has not.
+Because that refutation would not be possible neither when he has entered a debate nor when he has not?
-In fact, a losing fault is only in a debate.
+In fact, a losing only happens in debates.

 #### ŚM Commentary

 ‘nanu, mayā tvayi vyāghāto n' okto, yena tad-anurodhāt kath"-ābhyupagamaḥ |
 sā ca kathā pramāṇ'—ādy-abhyupagamam antareṇ' aiva pravṛttā syāt |
-api tu, śiṣyā' evaṃ jñāpyante yad vaitaṇḍikaḥ kath"-ān:adhikār"’ ity āśaṅkate – ‘[[Khaṇḍanakhaṇḍakhādyam#^p81|ath']]’ eti |
+api tu, śiṣyā' evaṃ jñāpyante yad vaitaṇḍikaḥ kath"-ān:adhikār"’ īty āśaṅkate – ‘[[Khaṇḍanakhaṇḍakhādyam#^p81|ath']]’ eti |
 ‘yadi vaitaṇḍikasya jay'—ādy uddeśyaṃ, tadā tad-anurodhāt pramāṇ'—ādy-abhyupaganṛtvam api |
 atha kiṃcid an:uddiśy' aiva kathāyāṃ pravartate ‘tad" onmatta' iv' opekṣaṇīya'’ iti śiṣya-śikṣā ‘na tu pratipadyasa’ ity upalakṣaṇaṃ ‘na tu tvaṃ prayojanam anuyukta'’ ity api draṣṭavyam |